 Human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
 Infection... read more is the most common sexually transmitted disease.
 HPV can cause skin warts, genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
 Infection... read more , or certain cancers, depending on the type of HPV.
 Vaccines are available to protect against many of the HPV strains that can cause genital warts and cancer.
-However, use of the HPV vaccine does not eliminate the need for continued Papanicolaou (Pap) test screening because some cervical cancers Cervical Cancer Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
-Cervical neoplasia is asymptomatic; the first symptom of early... read more are caused by HPV types not included in the vaccine.
+However, use of the HPV vaccine does not eliminate the need for continued Papanicolaou (Pap) test screening because some cervical cancers Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more are caused by HPV types not included in the vaccine.

 For more information, see Human Papillomavirus (HPV) Advisory Committee on Immunization Practices Vaccine Recommendations and Centers for Disease Control and Prevention (CDC): Human Papillomavirus (HPV) Vaccination Information.
 A summary of changes to the 2021 adult immunization schedule is available here.